 5Star Bank has low amounts required to open their accounts.
-Each of the different checking accounts only require $50 to open.
-The Kasasa savings account does not have a set amount required when opening.
-Both the money market account and the different CD terms each require $1,000 to open.
+The E-Checking requires $50.
+The 5Star checking and the basic savings account require $100 to open.
+Both the money market account and the different CD terms require $1,000 to open.

-To earn the most competitive rates for the money market account requires a large sum.
-To earn the best rate, you must have a balance of $250,000 in the account.
-Any balance over $1,000 does earn interest, but a lower rate.
+To earn the most competitive rates for the money market account requires an account balance over $1 million.
+Any balance over $1,000 does earn interest but a lower rate.
 The rates gradually increase the more money you have in the account.

-5Star limits the amount of money that you can use with your debit card.
+5Star has daily limits for your debit card.
 The limit for point of sale purchases is $1,000 per day.
-The limit for ATM withdrawals for each day is $300.
+The daily limit for ATM withdrawals is $300.

 Most USAA accounts only require $25 to open the accounts.
 To earn interest on the Classic checking account, you must have $1,000 in the account.